Annual Conference 2016 ~ October 12-16, 2016 ~ Seattle, WA

-- A faculty poster is an opportunity to showcase and communicate information about an Honors course or an innovative Honors program element.
-They are not meant to circulate information about an Honors program or college as a whole.
+- A poster for this session is an opportunity to showcase and communicate information about an honors course or an innovative honors program element.
+They are not meant to circulate information about an honors program or college as a whole.

 - Posters should be electronically generated and printed in advance of the conference.
 We recommend that you upload a digital copy of the poster and the course syllabus when you submit your original proposal, preferably in pdf format.